mrcartoonster/Box/docs/docs/user-guide/limitations.md

 `Box` is a subclass of `dict` and as such, certain keys cannot be accessed via dot notation.
-This is because names such as `keys` and `pop` have already been declared as methods, so `Box` cannot use it's special sauce to overwrite them.
-However it is still possible to have items with those names in the `Box` and access them like a normal dictionary, such as `my_box.['keys']`.
+This is because names such as `keys` and `pop` have already been declared as methods, so `Box` cannot use its special sauce to overwrite them.
+However, it is still possible to have items with those names in the `Box` and access them like a normal dictionary, such as `my_box.['keys']`.